 The Invicta logo carved in huge letters onto the left side of the case is a cause of frustration for many users.
 This was something I was worried about ruining the watch, but it has played a smaller role than I imagined.
 The engraving itself is very well done, but it is mostly hidden by my sleeve while I'm wearing it.

 You won't have to struggle with tiny crowns because this watch featured a 7mm crown so that you can enjoy manually winding your watches.
 Because of its gripping surface, we found the crown to be easy to use.
 The crown guard, which covers a piece of the crown, will protect against accidental hits.
 It will also prevent water from entering the watch while diving.

 Related Read: Casio Duro Review 2022

 The stainless steel bezel on the Invicta Pro Diver is big, clear, and pretty tough.
-One would assume the coin edge bezel to feel fragile or cheap at this price range, however, I found the bezel action to be on track for the pricing.
-There is some wiggle-play between clicks but at this affordable price range, I’m not expecting this to be the finest bezel ever.
-However, I must say that the quality was a pleasant surprise.
+One would assume the coin edge bezel to feel fragile or cheap at this price range, however, we found the bezel action to be on track for the pricing.
+There is some wiggle-play between clicks but at this affordable price range, we were not expecting this to be the finest bezel ever.
+However, we must say that the quality was a pleasant surprise.

 This bezel has a rougher edge for better grip.
 But, if you plan on diving with this watch, you will face some difficulties.
 We found it difficult to spin it because of its stiffness and the machining of the edge.